ourcodingclub/tutorials-in-progress/future_tutorials.md

   * Test another hypothesis using a heirarchical model (Tut.7)
   * Create an Rmarkdown script of their work (Tut.6)
   * Upload the whole lot to a github repo (Tut.3)

+# Website developments
+* Expandable dropdown boxes for parts of tutorials, to streamline tutorial page
+* Common problems page (could this be an interactive flowchart?)